 There are far too many possibilities to fit on a single chart to cover them all, but we can still provide a cheat sheet for the most likely scenarios.
 The following represents a guide to ESPN's decision analysis recommendations based on typical situations.
 Those are when teams are still in the point maximization phase of the game.
 Think of it this way: A normal game in the first half or even early in the third quarter, where teams are within two scores of each other.

 Note that in any specific game, ESPN's recommendations might deviate from this chart even early because one team entered as a major underdog or there is a severe offense/defense mismatch between the two teams playing.
 Late in the game, the circumstances can cause recommendations that are significantly different, of course.
-(Updated on Jan.
-16, 2022, with a new 2-point conversion chart.)
+(Note: This article originally ran Jan.
+15, 2022.
+It has been updated with a new 2-point conversion chart.)

 Jump to: 2-point conversion decisions